Songs

 Click Here for tab for Born in the USA by Bruce Springsteen

 Not many singers can match the level of passion that Bruce shows in this song.
-This really demonstrates everything that makes him great, powerful songwriting and his distinct, gritty voice.
-This is by far one of his best-known singles and was written about the severe financial struggles Vietnam veterans would face upon returning to America despite how much American culture reveres and respect the military.
+This really demonstrates everything that makes him great: powerful songwriting and his distinct, gritty voice.
+This is by far one of his best-known singles and was written about the severe financial struggles Vietnam veterans faced upon returning to America, despite how much American culture reveres and respects the military.

-So this song is quite layered, with twin electric guitars backed up by twin acoustic guitars which are more or less playing the same thing.
+This song is quite layered, with twin electric guitars backed up by twin acoustics which are more or less playing the same thing.
 It only uses 2 chords which are an A and a D in terms of their shapes, but you’ll also need a capo on the second fret of the guitar to bring it up to key.

 Brown Eyed Girl by Van Morrison